-For zoom, there are various choices in illustrator.
+For Zoom, there are various choices in Illustrator.
 For example, this is a zoom tool given in the toolbar.

 If we click on the zoom tool, a magnifying glass with a plus (+) sign is appearing as our cursor.
-You can zoom any object by clicking on it.
+You can zoom on any object by clicking on it.
 If we press the alt key, the + sign will convert into a minus (-) sign.
-Now, you can zoom out any object.
+Now, you can zoom out on any object.